 Big cities are quite a feat.
-They require organization, constant food and water supply, laws, means to dispose of massive residues, among other necessities.
-So it was only about 4,000 years ago (second millennium BC) that nine settlements were able to grow into the first really big cities.
-Each welcomed 100,000 inhabitants or more.
+They require organization, constant food and water supply, laws, means to dispose of massive residues, and so many other things.
+So it is quite surprising that big cities, with 100,000 inhabitants already existed 4,000 years ago.

-Wondering which were the biggest cities during the first millennium BC?
-Here they are.
+(Wondering which were the biggest cities during the first millennium BC?
+Wonder no more, here they are.)

 The social classes of Ur were made up of slaves, artists, farmers, doctors, scribes, priests, and the nobility.
 There were distinct quarters in the city for each of them.
 This big city had public spaces for gatherings, and the street corners had small shrines dedicated to the gods -just as Roman streets would have a thousand years later.